The Story of Intensive Interaction

 Acknowledging the socially inclusive nature, whilst underlining the clear developmental aim of the approach, Melanie Nind and Dave Hewett (the originators of the approach) say that Intensive Interaction is ‘… an approach to teaching and spending time with people with learning disabilities, which is aimed specifically at the development of the most fundamental social and communication abilities’ (2001).

-These Fundamentals of Communication (FoCs), as identified by Nind and Hewett (1994, 2001), are the foundational social communication skills and understandings that, in normal development, are generally learned before the development of symbolic speech.
+These Fundamentals of Communication (FoCs), as identified by Nind and Hewett (1994, 2001), are the foundational social communication skills and understandings that, in typical development, are generally learned before the development of symbolic language.
 Therefore, a central feature of the approach is that Intensive Interaction is built around the social practices and understanding which most of us already possess, since they are those that we mainly intuitively use when sociably interacting with pre-verbal infants, i.e. by being unconditionally responsive to what the infant does, and shaping our interactive behaviour to fit it within their current level of social understanding.

 Looking at the process in more detail, the generally accepted techniques of Intensive Interaction are those associated with infant-caregiver interactions and were initially described in the first book: Access to Communication: Developing basic communication with people who have severe learning difficulties (Nind, M. & Hewett, D. 1994).
 But perhaps a more succinct description is that given by Melanie Nind in her 1996 paper ‘Efficacy of Intensive Interaction; Developing sociability and communication in people with severe and complex learning difficulties using an approach based on caregiver-infant interaction’ (European Journal of Special Educational Needs), who identified ‘5 Central Features’ of the approach:

-- The creation of mutual pleasure and interactive games – being together with the sole purpose of enjoying each other.
+1. The creation of mutual pleasure and interactive games – being together with the sole purpose of enjoying each other.

-- Interactions flow naturally in time – with pauses, repetitions and blended rhythms.
+3. Interactions flow naturally in time – with pauses, repetitions and blended rhythms.

-- Accrediting Intentionality: accrediting people, even with severe or profound disabilities, with thoughts and intentions, and responding to their behaviours as if they are intentionally communicative.
+4. Accrediting Intentionality: accrediting people, even with severe or profound disabilities, with thoughts and intentions, and responding to their behaviours as if they are intentionally communicative.

-- The use of contingent responding: following the person’s lead and sharing control of the activity.
+5. The use of contingent responding: following the person’s lead and sharing control of the activity.

 Therefore, it is perhaps an overarching Intensive Interaction philosophy that sets the approach apart.
 Intensive Interaction has a clear value base in which people are seen as positive social agents, who should be valued on a human level for who they are, rather than being defined by what they can or cannot do.
 According to Adrian Kennedy (a Learning Disability nurse), ‘The difference between participation and compliance is at the very core of the Intensive Interaction approach…’ (LDP, 2001).
 The socially responsive philosophy of Intensive Interaction could perhaps best be characterised as a combination of the following:

-- A desire on the part of the practitioner (a carer or support worker, a teacher, or a therapist) to sociably interact with someone with a communication or social impairment in a way that is meaningful to him or her, and through such interactions come to know the person better.
+• A desire on the part of the practitioner (a carer or support worker, a teacher, or a therapist) to sociably interact with someone with a communication or social impairment in a way that is meaningful to him or her, and through such interactions come to know the person better.

-- A desire on the part of the practitioner to develop an equitable and mutually respectful relationship with the person.
+• A desire on the part of the practitioner to develop an equitable and mutually respectful relationship with the person.

-- A determination on the part of the practitioner to socially and emotionally attune to the person and achieve the maximum level of social and emotional connection by allowing the person to dictate the form, intensity, and pace of the interaction.
+• A determination on the part of the practitioner to socially and emotionally attune to the person and achieve the maximum level of social and emotional connection by allowing the person to dictate the form, intensity, and pace of the interaction.

-- A determination on the part of the practitioner to create an emotionally secure and empathic social environment around the person, paying particular attention to the person’s moment-by-moment feedback, in whatever form this might take.
+• A determination by the practitioner to create an emotionally secure and empathic social environment around the person, paying particular attention to the person’s moment-by-moment feedback, in whatever form it takes.

 Generally, the techniques used for Intensive Interaction are those based on the ‘infant-caregiver’ model of interactivity, and thus might include a combination of: the sensitive use of non-task associated physical proximity; contingent and responsive eye contact and facial signalling (sometimes with overtly dramatised or characterised facial expressions); some forms of socially significant physical contact (perhaps with a rhythmical basis); vocal echoing and responsiveness with clear and inclusive intonation; some form of behavioural mirroring and/or joint-focus activities or well-rehearsed game like interactions.